jeremyrsellars/transit-cljr/README.md

 Custom handlers may also be useful for other more verbose time representations, such as `System.DateTimeOffset` or Noda Time formats.
 However, since these would potentially reduce the cross-platform usefulness of the library, they are not provided out of the box.

+## Encoding

+JSON Input and output streams are encoded as UTF8.

+Note: **This is a departure from Beerendonk's Transit-csharp library which used System.Text.Encoding.Default.**  When migrating from transit-csharp, or if your serialization and deserialization libraries are different, please ensure the times are communicated correctly in this regard.

 ## MIME Types

 The MIME type for Transit format data depends on the encoding scheme: